compose-spec/compose-spec/10-fragments.md

   metrics: *default-volume
 ```

-In previous sample, an _anchor_ is created as `default-volume` based on `db-data` volume specification.
+In the previous sample, an _anchor_ is created as `default-volume` based on `db-data` volume specification.
 It is later reused by _alias_ `*default-volume` to define `metrics` volume.
-Same logic can apply to any element in a Compose file.
+The same logic can apply to any element in a Compose file.
 Anchor resolution MUST take place
 before [variables interpolation](12-interpolation.md), so variables can't be used to set anchors or aliases.

 It is also possible to partially override values set by anchor reference using the
 [YAML merge type](http://yaml.org/type/merge.html).
-In following example, `metrics` volume specification uses alias
+In the following example, `metrics` volume specification uses alias
-to avoid repetition but override `name` attribute:
+to avoid repetition but overrides `name` attribute:

 ```yml